ddrohan/android-101-labs-as/session2/lab/md/step02.md

     <string name="app_name">Donation</string>
     <string name="action_settings">Settings</string>
-    <string name="hello_world">Hello world!</string>
     <string name="donateTitle">Welcome Homer</string>

 </resources>

 ~~~

 Note the relationship between 'donateTitle' in both files.
-Also note we have a superfluous 'hello_world' string left over from the generated app.
-We can delete this now.

 Bring in the following string into the donate activity now - (medium text) - and follow the same procedure as above.
 The designer should look like this: